 NHS England is currently in the process of setting out its key areas of focus and its ongoing commitments in health research.
 The research plan is the first step in our work to set out NHS England’s strategic approach.

-We will continue to engage with stakeholders in developing our strategy over the year.
+We will continue to engage with stakeholders in developing our strategy.

 Continuing funding after the completion of a clinical trial